LogtalkDotOrg/logtalk3/library/dates.md

 The `time` object implements some useful time predicates.

-Please note that some of the functionality of these objects depends on the chosen Prolog support for accessing operating system time and date data.
+Please note that the functionality of these objects depends on the chosen Prolog support for accessing the operating system time and date.

 API documentation